 Recruitment uses two methods.
-1) Potential participants enrolled in the sponsoring institution's psychology research pool view a brief study description.
-If they choose to participate, they sign up online for a timeslot to participate in the baseline session.
-2) An advertisement is placed in the Announcement system at the host institution, which includes a link to a screener survey.
+1) An advertisement is placed in the Announcement system at the host institution, which includes a link to a screener survey.
+2) An email describing the study is sent to undergraduate students who meet the age eligibility criteria (18-24 years old) at the sponsoring institution who attend classes on the main campus of the sponsoring institution, which also includes a link to a screener survey.
 In addition to the assessing eligibility criteria (age, student status, and alcohol consumed) additional irrelevant questions are included in the screener survey to discourage ineligible participants from re-taking the screener survey with different answers.
 Students who screen as eligible are invited to provide their contact information (name, email, and phone number), and to schedule their participation in the baseline session via Calendly).